 Hi Lee, What if your 13 year old daughter isn't interested in anything....or so she says.
 Loves to read but says she's not interested in reading anything "educational".
 Seems uninterested in most things the last year or two.
 Help?

-It's extremely common for kids that age to have no particular interests.
+You might ask, "Why is my child not intersted in anything?", but it's extremely common for kids that age to have no particular interests.
 I have talked to quite a few people who have complained about this problem and then they call me the next year to explain that their child suddenly "caught fire!"
 There are some things you can do that will help.

 First, expose your child to a wide variety of different experiences and subjects.
 Colleges like to see core subjects covered to make sure kids have caught an area of interest, so make sure you have all the usual subjects covered.